Guma, India: Flower and nursery

 There are many flower shops are there.
 Merchant buy flower from Thakurnagar & surrounding and sell them here.
 Flower is most essential commodity in Hindu puja, wedding and other Ritual.

 Many plant nursery setup are there, where plants are grown for transplanting, for use as stock for budding and grafting, or for sale.
 Commercial nurseries produce and distribute woody and herbaceous plants, including ornamental trees, shrubs, and bulb crops.

 Husbandry

 Milk industry is a growing industry in this region.
 Many people are employed through it, they produce raw milk and milk product and sell them Kolkata and surroundings.
 A dairy is a business enterprise established for the harvesting or processing (or both) of animal milk – mostly from cows or buffaloes, but also from goats & sheep – for human consumption.
 A dairy is typically located on a dedicated dairy farm or in a section of a multi-purpose farm (mixed farm) that is concerned with the harvesting of milk.

 Goat farming involves the raising and breeding of domestic goats as a branch of animal husbandry.
 People farm goats principally for their meat, milk, fibre and skins.

-Government own Veterinary hospital is there for best quality cow & goat breed.
+A government owned veterinary hospital is stationed in Guma for local cattle & goat health, as well as the buying of new goats or cattle.